Invesco S&P 500® Equal Weight Consumer Staples ETF

 Dividend

-Invesco S&P 500® Equal Weight Consumer Staples ETF offers a dividend yield of 2.75%, which is reasonable for income-seeking investors.
-If you invested $1000 you would be paid $27.50 a year in dividends (based on the last 12 months).
+Invesco S&P 500® Equal Weight Consumer Staples ETF has a dividend yield of 2.77%, making it a decent option for dividend seekers.
+If you invested $1000 you would be paid $27.70 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.